The Messner Mountain Museum Corones was designed by Zaha Hadid, a renowned architect with a great passion for concrete.

-For the interiors, exposed concrete was again used, both for the walls and the ceilings; in line with the style of the room, a concrete floor was required with a finish that was not completely smooth in order to better render the material effect of the surface.
+For the interior, exposed concrete was again used, both for the walls and the ceilings; in line with the style of the room, a concrete floor was required with a finish that was not completely smooth in order to better reflect the material effect of the surface.
 The Ideal Work company was selected for the interior floors because it specialises in the use of decorative concrete and due to significant references in the artistic-architectural sphere.
 For this project, a traditional Nuvolato Floor was created (8-12 cm thick) for which various shades of grey were sampled.

 Place: Plan de Corones, Italy